Generalized Asymptotic Limit Theory and Inference for Isotonic Regression: Results for Isotonic Regression

 \subsubsection{Proof of Theorem~\ref{thm:asymptotic-distribution-of-LSE}}

 We imitate the proof as in \cite{wright1981asymptotic} and slightly modify some key steps.
-For the sake of readability, we provide a detailed proof.
-To summarise, Lemmas \ref{lem:smoothness-of-H}, \ref{lem:unequalness-of-fn-star-and-fhat} and \ref{lem:brownian-motion} are exactly as in~\cite{wright1981asymptotic}, though we give detailed arguments which are not present in the original paper.
+For the sake of readability, we provide a self-contained proof.
+To summarize, Lemmas \ref{lem:smoothness-of-H}, \ref{lem:unequalness-of-fn-star-and-fhat} and \ref{lem:brownian-motion} are exactly as in~\cite{wright1981asymptotic}, though we give detailed arguments which are not present in the original paper.
+The monotone regression estimator $\hat{f}_n$ has a closed form expression as follows,